Before you leave home

 Carry your supply of face masks in your hand baggage so that you will have one at hand at all times.
 It is also advisable to bring extra face masks with you, so that you always have a clean supply.

 On the way to Schiphol

-You’re ready to go – bags packed, tickets in hand, your completed health declaration for your outbound flight and an empty copy for your return flight, your passport and travel documents are ready, and you have checked your flight details.
+You’re ready to go – your bags are packed, you have your tickets in your hand, your completed health declaration for your outbound flight and an empty copy for your return flight are printed out or stored on your phone, your passport and travel documents are ready, and you have checked your flight details.
 You can see the best way to get to Schiphol here.
 We recommend that you come alone, if possible – sorry that welcomes and farewells these days aren’t so sweet.

 If you come by public transport, put on your face mask before boarding the train or bus.
 From the moment you arrive at Schiphol Plaza to when you get to the plane we kindly request that you wear a face mask.
+This is compulsory as of 1 December 2020.
 We recommend that you arrive at Schiphol 2 hours prior to your flight within Europe and 3 hours prior to an intercontinental flight.

 Many airlines allow you to check in online, which means one less interaction.
 Then all you have to do is drop off your baggage in the departure hall at Schiphol.